• Shop

 Production & Methods

-The wine and sugar solution that is added to the champagne before the final corking is called dosage...
+The wine and sugar solution added to Champagne before final corking is called dosage...

 • History of champagne